build-on-aws/content/posts/build-GenAI-app-Bedrock-privateLink/index.md

 ### 4. **Connect your Lambda functions to your VPC**

 Lambda function is by default running on the Lambda service VPC with public internet access.
-To connect your lambda function to your own VPC, use a [Hyperplane ENI](https://docs.aws.amazon.com/lambda/latest/dg/foundation-networking.html#foundation-nw-connecting).
+To connect your lambda function to your own VPC, use a [Hyperplane ENI (Elastic Network Interface)](https://docs.aws.amazon.com/lambda/latest/dg/foundation-networking.html#foundation-nw-connecting).
 Hyperplane ENIs provide NAT capabilities from the Lambda VPC to your account VPC.
 When create or update a Lambda function, Lambda allocates one Hyperplane ENI for each subnet in the function's VPC configuration.

   ***4.1.
 Before connecting your Lambda function to your VPC, you need to give extra permission to the lambda function's execution role***